Do Traffic Violations Show Up on Criminal Background Check? (Tickets)

 Since criminal citations and driving records can appear to a potential employer (such as a pending court case), it’s crucial to know what is on the record, how to defend it, and how to explain the situation to a possible future boss.

-Employers can find these offenses by doing a driving record screening (MVR report).
+Employers can find these offenses by doing a driving record screening (motor vehicles check).
 This record shows the traffic citations, dates of the citations, and the outcomes (verdict, fines paid, jail time, etc.), which can impact driving-centric jobs.

 Traffic Violations Will Probably Not Appear

-The good news is, traffic violations are less likely to show up on a background check than serious offenses.
-There are three reasons that violations will be less likely to show up on a background check than you would find with misdemeanors or felonies:
+The good news is, that traffic violations are less likely to show up on a background check than serious offenses.
+There are three reasons that violations will be less likely to turn up on a records check than you would find with misdemeanors or felonies:

 • Reporting time frame — The first reason why a violation may not show up as often as a misdemeanor or felony is due to the reporting limits.
 Some states have restrictions regarding how long a violation can appear on a person’s background check, such as Hawaii.

-• Type of check — A violation may not show up on a background check due to the type of background check conducted by an employer (it may be less comprehensive).
+• Type of check — A violation may not show up on a background check due to the kind of records check conducted by an employer (it may be less comprehensive).

 Most traffic violations are considered a very minor “crime.”
 Since this crime does not involve endangering anyone else and was not committed with the intent of hurting someone else, it is less likely to appear on a criminal record.